ZA1NZAFAR/practical-exercises-DevOps/TP-2/README.md

 Minikube will automatically create a configuration file that `kubectl` can use to connect to the Kubernetes cluster.

+Kubernetes organizes all of its resources into namespaces by different projects or teams.
+You must create a namespace in which to do all the work required.
+To create a namespace `kubectl create namespace $NAMESPACE` and use it by default: `kubectl config set-context --current --namespace=NAMESPACE`.

 ## Part 2: Pods, Deployments, and Services

 In this part, you'll use `kubectl` to create Kubernetes pods, deployments, and services without getting into any of the details around these concepts.